probonopd/live-iso-boot/README.md

 Investigation into Fedora-type Live ISOs
 ----------------------------------------

+Unlike most other Live images, Fedora-type Live images currently do not include (documented) boot-time kernel arguments to set the language and the keyboard, among other things.

 Fedora-type ISOs use a set of projects-tools, including
  * dracut  (the system that creates the initamfs used on the Live ISO)
  * lorax (the system that builds the live ISO, it calls dracut and tells it which modules to inculde in the initramfs; currently it apparently uses dracut --nomdadmconf --nolvmconf --xz --add "livenet dmsquash-live convertfs pollcdrom" --omit plymouth)